chainofsecrets/enigma-secret-swap/README.md

 # enigma-secret-swap

-Documentation for the test planning and implementation for the ENG to SCRT Burn! proposal created by SecretNodes.org: https://ipfs.io/ipfs/QmUvhWUYW1jpqjZSJjRKUB5y1RixuuvaD27Vbtgbvf1Kjm/Burn_ENG_for_SCRT-v1.pdf
+Test planning and implementation for the ENG to SCRT Burn! proposal created by SecretNodes.org: https://ipfs.io/ipfs/QmUvhWUYW1jpqjZSJjRKUB5y1RixuuvaD27Vbtgbvf1Kjm/Burn_ENG_for_SCRT-v1.pdf

 This repo uses Git submodules to include the ENG to SCRT Unidirectional Swap Tooling and Enigma Blockchain with Tokenswap repositories.
 To clone and work with this repository for testing clone the repo using: